 Here’s the inside —

 No picture could ever do justice to that sandwich, least of all that picture.
 As you can see, the pork has a slightly rougher chop than B.E.
 Scott’s, and that adds some texture, although the meat is meltingly moist and tender.
-And the pork has excellent flavor, both of pork and smoke.
+And the pork has excellent — outstanding flavor, both of pork and smoke, and of pork fat smoke from the coals dripping onto the coals, and drifting up to add a layer of deliciousness.
 Ramey’s gets an extra kick of smoke by loosely covering the pig with a piece of very heavy cardboard during the low and slow cooking.
 The loose covering adds to the smokiness without either steaming or baking the meat. (“When you start closing them up with metal, you might as well put them in the oven.”)
 That’s world class meat, and the vinegar and pepper sauce is hot, but just right.
 It doesn’t compete with the pork, but balances its richness.

 The slaw has a fairly fine chop, and includes some mayonnaise and carrot.
 It’s very good slaw, but I’d just as soon have it on the side next time.
 The mayonnaise tends to mute the bite that I think complements that delicious pork, but that’s just me talkin’.